Masaki Tsuchihashi

 Masaki Tsuchihashi (土橋 正樹, Tsuchihashi Masaki) is a former Japanese football player.
 He played for Japan national team.

 Club career

 Tsuchihashi was born in Yokohama on July 23, 1972.
 After graduating from Kokushikan University, he joined Urawa Reds in 1995.
-He played as defensive midfielder from first season.
-However his opportunity to play decreased form the late 1990s.
-He retired end of 2003 season.
+He played as a defensive midfielder from the first season.
+However his opportunity to play decreased from the late 1990s.
+He retired at the end of 2003 season.

 National team career

 On May 26, 1996, Tsuchihashi debuted for Japan national team against Yugoslavia.